redhat-cop/businessautomation-cop/extras/bcgithook/README.md

 > **post-commit** remember to make this file executable by the user BC is running under
 > **default.conf** remember to make this file readable by the user BC is running under.

 Having the `default.conf` in a PV allows for easy modification of the git-hooks configuration without having to reinstall everything.
-Also, due to BC invoking the post-commit git hook every time a commit is made the configuration can be changed without stopping BC although this is not something you would want to do regularly.
+Also, due to BC invoking the post-commit git hook every time a commit is made the configuration can be changed without stopping BC, although this is not something you would want to do regularly.

 ## Notes on Git Repos